Course & programme design

 - When you’ve got the big picture, can you come up with some clear and helpful learning outcomes?
 These outcomes should say what students will be able to do at the end of your course and programme.
 Then you can design backwards from these outcomes to make sure your assessment really tests what you want students to learn and your teaching fits with this picture.

 - A crucial aspect of developing new curricula, programmes or courses is that you design in inclusion for all students from the very beginning.
 Are all of your students’ backgrounds represented in your course materials?
 Are you following University guidelines for mainstreaming learning adjustments.
-The recent Review of Support for Disabled Students within the University recommends that Schools involve the Student Disability Service and disabled students and staff during the course and assessment design process to make sure designs are inclusive from the outset.
+The recent Review of Support for Disabled Students within the University recommends that Schools involve the Disability and Learning Support Service and disabled students and staff during the course and assessment design process to make sure designs are inclusive from the outset.

 - Learning is usually best where students are actively involved in processing and making sense of what they are learning and where the learning feels authentic and meaningful for them.
 What will your students do during your course or programme?
 Will your learning activities mirror authentic practice in your field?